 In the end of 1982, Richard Flood left the group.
-I contacted two club organizers, John Hanti and Louis Tropea, who joined us.
+I contacted two club organizers, John Hanti and Louis Tropea, who joined us in the renovation of the loft.
 On December 31, 1982, the space as a club was open to the public on the occasion of a big new year eve party, The Garden of Fuzz.
-Complaints from the neighborhood stopped club activities.
+Complaints from the neighbourhood stopped club activities.